wangl-cc/Record.jl/docs/src/example.md

 Random.seed!(1)

-c = ContinuousClock(100.0) # define a clock, the population will growth for 100 time unit n = DynamicRArray(c, 10)   # define a scalar to record population size
+c = ContinuousClock(100.0) # define a clock, the population will growth for 100 time unit n = recorded(DynamicEntry, c, 10)   # define a scalar to record population size

 const r = 0.5
 const K = 100